 Landshire of St. Louis, MO is expanding its October 20 recall to include more than 17,000 cases of its Nike All-American and Nike Super Poor Boy sandwiches.
-The Louisiana Department of Health and Hospitals has identified that this product has been distributed in Louisiana.
-DHH sanitarians are working closely with the manufacturer to ensure the recalled product is removed from Louisiana store shelves, and state public health officials are warning residents not to consume the recalled sandwiches.
+The Louisiana Department of Health has identified that this product has been distributed in Louisiana.
+LDH sanitarians are working closely with the manufacturer to ensure the recalled product is removed from Louisiana store shelves, and state public health officials are warning residents not to consume the recalled sandwiches.
 Landshire issued the voluntary recall after two samples from the company's Caseyville, Il. plant tested positive for Listeria monocytogenes.

 Listeria monocytogenes is an organism which can cause serious and sometimes fatal infections in young children, frail or elderly people, and others with weakened immune systems.
 Although healthy individuals may suffer only short-term symptoms such as high fever, severe headache, stiffness, nausea, abdominal pain and diarrhea, Listeria infection can cause miscarriages and stillbirths among pregnant women.